missyoveson/sassy-starter/readme.md

 + Sass tutorial to assist in the usage of this theme
 + UX CSS Updates

-_Feel free to request features or information in the comments._
+_Feel free to request features or make comments in the pull requests._